Enjoy Mango Season in Hawaii and some delicious recipes (updated)

 When is mango season in Hawaii?

 Mangoes have a long harvest season that starts May until October with the peak happening around July and you’ll find them in all the markets and fruits stands around the islands.
 Did you know that there are over 60 varieties of mangoes growing in Hawaii?
-Not only are they eaten fresh but used in many sweet and savory dishes including meats, fish, vegetables and even incorporated into delicious breads and pastries.

 I have included some sweet and savory dishes and recipes for you to check out below when you want to try something delicious and unique with your Hawaiian mangoes.